loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 ---

 * This example tests accessing ILI9341 or ILI9488 based display using **spi_master_nodma** driver
 * Basics functions are executed first and timings at several spi clock speeds are printed.
-*  Four different JPG images are shown on screen to demonstrate jpeg decoding
+* Four different JPG images are shown on screen to demonstrate jpeg decoding and scaling
+* One BMP image is shown on screen to demonstrate bmp decoding
 * Text and graphics are drawn on screen to demonstrate some drawing functions and text/fonts functionality

-Sending individual pixels is more than 10 times faster with this driver than when using *spi_master*

-Reading the display content is demonstrated by comparing random sent and read color line.
+* Full color mode and grayscale mode are alternated on every pass
+* On first 4 passes timings are printed for different operating modes

 If Touch screen is available, reading the touch coordinates (non calibrated) is also demonstrated.
 Keep the display touched until the info is printed.
+This is active only during the first phase (Display test).

 ---

-**TFT library with many drawing functions and fonts is now included.**

 ![Example on ILI9488 480x320 display](https://raw.githubusercontent.com/loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/master/demo.jpg)